Andrew32A/pixel-punchers/README.md

 - Spacebar: Jump

 # Credit
-The game was developed by Andrew (Andrew32A), with assistance from Brian (Babaganouche622) for sprites and pair programming.
+The game was developed by Andrew (Andrew32A), with assistance from Brian (Babaganouche622) for sprites, pair programming, being a huge motivator, and amazing friend!
 We would also like to thank the open-source community for providing valuable resources and inspiration for the game.